Boosting OCR Accuracy: Techniques and Tools for Enhanced Document Processing

 While automated post-processing techniques are valuable, manual verification remains crucial for ensuring the highest level of accuracy.
 This involves human reviewers examining the OCR output and correcting any remaining errors.

 • Feedback Loops: Corrections made by human reviewers can be fed back into the OCR system to improve future accuracy.
+This typically involves retraining the OCR model with the corrected data, allowing it to learn from its mistakes and improve its recognition capabilities over time.

 Consider a legal firm using OCR to digitize old case files.
 Spell checkers and AI-powered error correction can help identify and correct common OCR errors, such as misinterpreting "l" as "1" or "o" as "0".
 Human reviewers then verify the corrected text, ensuring that all data is accurate and complete.